Influences

 Contact (1997) - A profound film of passion and faith.
 I do wish that Zemickis had toned down a couple of the more melodramatic scenes though.

-The Mission (Hong Kong) (1999) - One of the best ganster films to ever come out of Hong Kong.
+The Mission (1999) - One of the best ganster films to ever come out of Hong Kong.
 It is nothing like the typical HK action flick with ridiculous gunfights and clichéd plots.
 What makes it different is not only the depiction of the characters, but also the mood, pacing, and direction.
-That uniqueness is like a pact between the filmmaker and the audience--guaranteeing that he'll not underestimate, belittle, or disrespect his audience, and the audience agrees to throw out all preconceived notions of what a Hong Kong ganster film is supposed to be like--and be delighted by what they see.
+That uniqueness is like a pact between the filmmaker and the audience--guaranteeing that he'll not underestimate, belittle, or disrespect his audience, and the audience agrees to throw out all preconceived notions of what a Hong Kong ganster film is supposed to be like.

 Honorable mentions:

-These are the films that I like very much, but are not on my favorites list because either I haven't seen them more than once so I can't confirm if I still like them that much upon multiple viewings, or there's just something that hasn't totally clicked with me yet to become one of the all-time favorites.
+These are the films that I liked very much, but are not on my favorites list because either I haven't seen them more than once so I can't confirm if I'd still like them that much upon multiple viewings, or there's just something that hasn't totally clicked with me yet to become one of my all-time favorites.
+Some used to be on my list of favorites, but have become a bit dated, or I have out-grown them a bit.

 Juno - One of the most endearing films I've seen in a long time.
 Great characters I really identified with and cared about.

-Before Sunrise / Before Sunset - I liked the second film more than the first, since it conveyed just how much they affected each other's lives since they've met, but most people seem to like the first film more.
+Before Sunset (2004) - I liked the second film more than the first (Before Sunset), since it conveyed just how much they affected each other's lives since they've met, but most people seem to like the first film more.

 Children of Men - Has one of the best choreographed scenes in cinematography history.